leppekja/IRS-990-DAFs/README.md

 ##### ETL
 - Different form versions break the code
+- Implement multiprocessing for file parsing and initial data cleaning to speed things up
 ##### Data Questions
 - A number of organizations marked Yes as maintaining a DAF or similar fund without completing summary information in Schedule D part 1.
 See [Winona State University Foundation June 2018 Filing](https://s3.amazonaws.com/irs-form-990/201800349349300310_public.xml).
 Unclear whether this is an oversight, or there is some reason this is fine.
 - Improper EIN recorded in 2018 data (Recipient EIN listed as 883682); likely others.